FBorowiec/tdd_with_gtest/FUZZY_TESTING.md

 1. Coverage guided random fuzzing (usually based on source code [whitebox/greybox])
 2. Hammering and interface with a fuzzer tool which sends specific values (blackbox)

+*The result is very different, even if they fuzz the same thing!*

 ### **1. Coverage guided**

 - Very good code coverage